sourcecode369/deep-reinforcement-learning/DQN/Self Driving Car/README.md

 ## How to Run
   * Activate the conda environment in which your dependencies are installed (optional)
-  * Change your directory using 'cd' on cmd and hover inside the `Self Driving Car` folder
+  * Change your directory using `cd` on cmd and hover inside the `Self Driving Car` folder
   * run `python map.py`
   * enjoy!